TechSavvyRC/Installation-Guides/Custom Docker Desktop Installation Guide.md

     * `-ItemType Directory`: Specifies that you want to create a directory (folder).
     * `-Path "..."`: Defines the full path where the new directory will be created.
     * `-Force`: Creates the directory even if parent directories do not exist.
-* **Expected Output or Result:** Four new directories will be created at the specified paths if they don't already exist.
+* **Expected Output:** Four new directories will be created at the specified paths if they don't already exist.
 ---
 ### 4.2 Define Download URL
 Next, define a variable to store the download URL for the latest Docker Desktop installer.